sanjay5129/json-field-renderer/README.md

 - The data, I have assumed might have more than 1 modal per page and that is how I have designed the codebase.
 Generally, there is 1 modal per page and that would have made the code a bit simpler.
 - I did not use Typescript as the requirement was for Javascript.
 I also did not use prop types for validation owing to time constraints.
 - The main branch holds the code for the actual question.
-While it was not required but I have a sample code or sort of a POC for the Additional Requirement question that wanted to perform modal related actions using buttons and link etc.
+While it was not required but I have a sample code or sort of a POC for the Additional Requirement question that wanted to perform modal related actions using buttons and link etc. The branch name for the POC is "feature/additional-requirements".